Le Amiche: Production and release

-Le Amiche premiered at the Venice Film Festival on 7 September 1955 and was distributed in Italy through Titanus.
+Le amiche premiered at the 16th Venice International Film Festival on 7 September 1955 and was distributed in Italy through Titanus.
 The film did respectably well at the box office; two years later, it premiered in Paris with critical support by Positif magazine.
-In the US, it was not shown before Antonioni had established himself as a filmmaker of international prominence with L'Avventura (1960).
+In the US, it was not shown before Antonioni had established himself as a filmmaker of international prominence with L'avventura (1960).

-On the film's initial run, some critics, as novelist Alberto Moravia, commented on Antonioni's approach to his material as being restrained.
-Nowadays, the majority of critics regard Le Amiche as an important early work by the director, which foreshadows themes again explored in his later films, in L'Avventura in particular, such as the lack of emotional connection between the protagonists and the emptiness within them.
+On the film's initial run, some critics, such as novelist Alberto Moravia, commented on Antonioni's approach to his material as being restrained.
+Nowadays, the majority of critics regard Le amiche as an important early work by the director, which foreshadows themes again explored in his later films, in L'avventura in particular, such as the lack of emotional connection between the protagonists and the emptiness within them.